abtion/guidelines/employee_manual/employee_benefits.md

 ## Sampension
 ### Pension plan
 When being a 100% Abtioneer (After 3 months), you become a member of our pension and 'life insurance' plan with Sampension.
 When being a part of the plan, you will get contacted by Sampension to arrange a counselling meeting.
-During this meeting you will get introduced to the benefits tha Sampension automatically offers as part of Abtion's agreement.
+During this meeting you will get introduced to the benefits Sampension automatically offers as part of Abtion's agreement.
 Besides, you get to offer to adapt your pension plan after own preferances.

 Your onboarding starts after Sampension has received your first payment.
 This payment has a standard of 8%, 6% by you and 2% by Abtion.
 All you have to do is sit back and relax and wait for a phone call or email from Sampension.
 Do you have any questions in the meantime?
 Angelle knows all the answers.